Kate Chopin’s Birthday: February 8, 1850

 Xavier University of Louisiana

 In the United States the debate on slavery affecting the West was fully active the year Chopin was born, a debate that concluded with the “Compromise of 1850.”
 The second trial of Dred Scott and his wife had concluded with a temporary victory in St. Louis.
+On Chopin’s birthdate, John S. Rock, an African American dentist, addressed the citizens of New Jersey, calling for the right to vote for the “disenfranchised.”
+On that day, the United States Senate printed an amendment to a resolution, urging an amicable settling of questions regarding slavery in certain states.
 The National Women’s rights Convention had met that year in Worcester, Massachusetts.
 The month of her birth saw the publication of Nathaniel Hawthorne’s The Scarlet Letter, Herman Melville’s White-Jacket, Ralph Waldo Emerson’s Representative Men, and Susan Warner’s The Wide, Wide World.
-The country’s population was 23,191 876.
+The country’s population was 23,191, 876, and that of St. Louis 77,860.

 Abroad, in England The Germ, the PreRaphaelite periodical, was in its second month of publication when Chopin was born.
-Among the writers active then were Charles Dickens, Alfred Lord Tennyson, and Robert and Elizabeth Browning.
+Among the writers active then were Charles Dickens, Anthony Trollope, Alfred Lord Tennyson, and Robert and Elizabeth Browning.
 In Europe, writers Alexandre Dumas, Henrik Ibsen, Ivan Turgenev, and Soren Kierkegaard were active.
+Of note in the year of Chopin’s birth was that of Guy de Maupassant, whose writing would have a key influence on Chopin’s fiction and whose stories she would translate,

-Among artists born in the 1850s were Henry Tanner, John Singer Sargent, and Edward Wilson Currier.
+Among artists born in the 1850s were Henry Tanner, George Singer Sargent, and Edward Wilson Currier.
 Artists active in the 1850s included John James Audubon, Asher Durand, James Whistler, and Rosa Bonheur.
+It is probable that Chopin met Edgar Degas during his brief stay in New Orleans in 1872-73.